 Bloomsbury Institute is committed to offering Value for Money (VfM), ensuring barriers or challenges are removed and providing a service and student experience that is of high quality.
 It is not just about the finance, it is enabling students to discover their potential, strength, and influence to make a difference in society through their education and beyond.
-We seek to add value to the educational journey by providing education and ensuring our activities are competitive, current, and cost effective.
+We seek to add value to the educational journey by ensuring our students achieve educational gains in areas such as knowledge, skills, personal development and work readiness and making sure our activities are competitive, current, and cost effective.